bradleyeckert/chad/doc/forth.md

 Within that severely constrained environment, load-on-demand applets worked very well.
 Chad's load rate and execution speed are a couple of orders of magnitude faster than what Europay had to work with.

+## Securing the terminal (to be implemented)

+Cybersecurity advisories are starting to address things like terminal access.
+If the system is accessed over Ethernet, a Telnet to UART bridge could handle encryption.

+### Password protection

+Boot up with the search order containing only a `public` vocabulary that contains very few words.
+One of these is `login`, which accepts a password.
+Once logged in, `logout` and `change-password` would be visible.